AnastasShakl/AnastasShakl/README.md

 - 👋 Hi, I’m @AnastasShakl
 - 👀 I’m interested in Front-end developing
-- 🌱 I’m currently practising in HTML/CSS/Javascript
+- 🌱 I’m currently working in HTML/CSS/Javascript
 - 💞️ I’m ready to collaborate
 - 📫 How to reach me: anastasiyabystr@gmail.com or phone: +357 9904379